-Help the Poorest Children While Extending Your Language and Cultural Understanding
+Help the Poor While Learning the Language and Cultural Mores

 Peru who can use your

-help learning English and just getting a good meal.
+help learning English and other subjects while also receiving a good meal.

 While discovering the delights of Peru, I decided to volunteer at AMIGOS Spanish School, the only nonprofit language center in Cusco, where income from teaching Spanish to foreign visitors helps provide an education